How to Make an Enamel Pin Mockup

 Repeat these same steps using the Words (Ginchiest) and Icon (angry bear) smart object layers by pasting the image, duplicating the layers, applying the layer styles, and making the drop shadow to create your pin template PSD.

 You've just finished this tutorial on how to make an enamel pin mockup.
 Feel free to adjust these settings to get the perfect button mockup.
+Now you know how to start making enamel pins from scratch in PSD!
 Envato Elements is a great resource to use if you're looking for button mockups, lapel mockups, and pin metal mockups.

 5 Pin Mockups So Good They Seem Realistic

 Next up, we'll see some cool gold enamel pin mockups and glossy pin mockups from Envato Elements.
-These resources are great if you don't have the time to create a gold enamel pin mockup from scratch and you need one ready to use!
+These resources are great if you don't have time for making enamel pins from scratch and you need one ready to use!

 1. Metallic Enamel Pin Mockup (PSD)

 Consisting of silver and gold versions, this pin button mockup PSD template is perfect for showcasing your designs.
-Both versions come in one easy-to-edit Photoshop file.
+Both enamel pin design templates come in one easy-to-edit Photoshop file.

 2. Metal Pin Mockup Scene (PSD)

 Rock on with this set of pin metal mockups.
-The great thing about this mockup is that every part of this scene can be altered and adjusted.
+The great thing about this enamel pin design template is that every part of this scene can be altered and adjusted.

 3. Enamel Pin Mockup (PSD)

-Looking for a simple mockup?
+Looking for a simple enamel pin template mockup?
 This easy-to-use PSD will have your button mockups standing out from the crowd.

 4. Simple Enamel Pin (PSD)

+Fan of metallic enamel pin mockups?
 Even though the title says 'simple', this collection of lapel mockups is fancy.
-Sko4 does an amazing job at executing these elaborate button mockups, with various line styles to choose from.
+Sko4 does an amazing job at executing these elaborate enamel pin template mockups, with various line styles to choose from.

 5. Sweatshirt Enamel Pin Mockup (PSD)

-This pin button mockup PSD template not only features awesome pins but a cool sweatshirt to place your pins on.
-Put the finishing touches on your design with this awesome pin rectangle button badge mockup.
+This pin button mockup PSD template features not only awesome pins but also a cool sweatshirt to place your pins on.
+Put the finishing touches on your design with this awesome button badge mockup.

 Yearning for More?